 Men and women are of equal value.
 Nevertheless, each gender has unique talents.
-Men are particularly good at certain tasks while women excel at others.
+Men are particularly good at certain tasks while women are good at others.
 Each person — regardless of gender — can choose his or her tasks, responsibilities or roles.
 However, if the choice is not within his or her area of expertise, success will require extra effort and perhaps be less rewarding.

 When deciding what responsibilities, roles and tasks you and your partner will perform for the well-being of your family, consider the innate emotional and psychological differences between you and your partner.